 Many or all of the companies featured provide compensation to LendEDU.
 These commissions are how we maintain our free service for consumers.
 Compensation, along with hours of in-depth editorial research, determines where & how companies appear on our site.

 As a parent, you want to help your children to get the best education possible.
 For some, that means taking out a Parent PLUS Loan to fund the cost of their child’s or even grandchild’s college education.

 In fact, consumers 60 and over make up the fastest-growing segment of student loan borrowers in America, according to the Consumer Financial Protection Bureau.
 An estimated 2.8 million people age 60 and over had student debt in 2015, compared with around 700,000 a decade prior.

 So although student loans are often framed as a young person’s problem, parent borrowers are struggling under the weight of student loans, too.
-This is especially true of federal Parent PLUS Loans, which never come with subsidized interest and which tend to have higher rates than federal student loans taken out by undergraduate students.

 If you are trying to figure out how to make Parent PLUS loan repayment more affordable without jeopardizing your long-term financial stability, this guide will help.
 Here are four tips to make Parent PLUS Loan repayment easier.